Energy Healing History

 Then..

-Ancient artefacts, architecture and, even its concurrent use; provides insight to its pre-eminence, even to this day.
-The roots of holistic therapy are still prevalent and can be seen within the emblems of a wide amount of medical organisations, throughout the world.
-The image of one or two snakes entwined around a staff is widely used to pay homage to the history behind, the birth of medicine.
-The association goes back to the ancient Greek and Egyptian civilisations, who considered snakes to be sacred and deemed their shedding skin; to be a symbol of renewal and rebirth.
+Ancient artifacts and architectural sites, as well as the ongoing use of certain symbols, continue to reflect the importance of these healing traditions.
+The roots of holistic therapy are still visible today in the emblems of medical organizations worldwide.
+The iconic image of one or two snakes coiled around a staff, for example, pays homage to the origins of medicine.
+This symbol dates back to ancient Greek and Egyptian civilizations, where snakes were revered for their ability to shed their skin—a potent symbol of renewal and rebirth.
 The icon was used by healer priests of the time, based on the belief that:

 “Everything is energy & that’s all there is to it.
 Match the frequency of the reality you want & you cannot help but get that reality.
 It can be no other way”